surjit/jpauli.github.io/_carew/posts/2015-03-24-zoom-on-php-objects.md

 ## PHP objects introduction

 Everybody uses objects nowadays.
-Something that was not that easy to bet on when PHP5 got releases 10 years ago (2005).
+Something that was not that easy to bet on when PHP5 got released 10 years ago (2005).
 I still remember this day, I wasn't involved in internals code yet, so I didn't know much things about how all this big machine could work.
 But I had to note at this time, when using this new release of the language, that jumps had been made compared to old
 PHP4.